ogratwicklcs/ansible_windows_workshop/6-roles/README.md

 Step 2:
 -------

-Update site.yml to look like to only call your role.
+Update site.yml.
 It should look like
 below:

 ```yaml